daisyye0730/SpotifyHelpers/docs/_build/html/_sources/index.md.txt

 7. get_soup: accepts the return object from make_request and parses into content acceptable in tasks 1-5

+8. filter_all_other_color: gets rid of all the color (BGR) that is not within a certain range and save those that are

+9. filter_this_color: filters the color (BGR) within a specific range and save those that aren't

+10. smooth_img: smoothes and blurs the image.
+Without the parameter threshold, it will default to (5, 5)

+11. return_most_common_color: returns the most common color (BGR) and its count in a picture

+12. overlay_two_images: overlays two images with the same size on top of each other.
+Can change the weight of each image.

 ## How to Install
 pip install SpotifyPictureHelper